How to watch Springwatch

 When is Springwatch on TV?

-Springwatch returns to BBC Two at 8pm on Tuesday 25 May and will continue every Tuesday to Friday for three weeks.
+Springwatch returns to BBC Two and BBC iPlayer at 8pm on Monday 30 May for three weeks.

 Who is presenting Springwatch?